Ixcatl/fables_novasophonia/docs/core/equipment.rst

 ----------
 | Weapons with a range of *melee* can be used to attack targets adjacent to the wielder.
 | *Reach* weapons have an attack range of 2 squares.
 These attacks are still considered to be melee.
-| *Ranged* weapons have a range in squares denoted by the weapon.
-Unlike melee, ranged attacks use a Grace roll by default.
+| *Ranged* weapons have a range in squares denoted by the weapon, defaulting to 3 if necessary.
+Unlike melee, ranged attacks use a Grace roll.
 Some weapons intended for throwing can have both melee and ranged attacks.

 Handedness
 ----------